kbhimanavarjula/ams-iot/README.md

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/42.png)

 2. Go to Azure Active Directory from Your Azure Account and click on the App registrations tab.
-Select the app you just created from the list.
+Select the app you just created in PowerBI.

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/43.png)

-**NOTE:** To grant permissions to the app you must be a Global Administrator in the Tenant.
+**NOTE:** To grant permissions to the app you must be a **Global Administrator** in the Tenant.

 3. Click on the app, navigate to all settings, and give the Required permissions.